dfelinto/blender-manual/manual/modeling/curves/editing/control_points.rst

 .. reference::

    :Mode:      Edit Mode
-   :Menu:      :menuselection:`Curve --> Extrude Curve and Move`
+   :Menu:      :menuselection:`Control Points --> Extrude Curve and Move`
    :Shortcut:  :kbd:`E`

 Extrudes points by duplicating the selected points, which then can be moved,